jorekai/DQN-Timeseries-Anomaly-Detection/README.md

 3. If not already installed, install git LFS from https://git-lfs.github.com
 # Work in Progress

+1. (Current) Verify if DDQN is correctly implemented.

-1. (FUTURE) Try to implement Prioritized Experience Replay, this is needed for bigger datasets later on when we cant sample a complete datset.
+2. (Prio.
+2) Try to implement Prioritized Experience Replay, this is needed for bigger datasets later on when we cant sample a complete datset.

-2. (FUTURE) Maybe look into the behavior of LSTMS and if they can be used for our problem
+3. (Prio.
+3) Maybe look into the behavior of LSTMS and if they can be used for our problem

-3. (FUTURE) Refine the n-step Q Learning and verify if it is correct
+4. (Prio.
+4) Refine the n-step Q Learning and verify if it is correct

-4. (FUTURE) Include some testing for the environment and the agents
+5. (Prio.
+5) Include some testing for the environment and the agents

 # Documentation
 ## Overview